honytsoi/cb-whale-bell/README.md

 ## Quick Start

 1. Visit [CB Whale Bell](https://cb-whale-bell.adult-webcam-faq.com/)
-2. In the Settings, import your tipping data (CSV format)
+2. In the Settings, import your tipping data (CSV format).
-3. Configure your whale threshold, use automatic suggestions, or set a custom amount
+3. Configure your whale thresholds and the "Recent Event Retention (Days)" setting.
+Use automatic suggestions for thresholds if desired.
-4. Save your settings
+4. Save your settings.
+5. Connect to the Events API via the toggle switch in the header.
-5. Start tracking your whales!
+6. Start tracking your whales!

 ## Local Development